ismiljanic/SyntaxBase/docs/TESTING.md

 ## Types of Tests

-SyntaxBase employs multiple layers of automated testing to ensure code quality, reliability, and maintainability:
+SyntaxBase employs multiple layers of automated testing to ensure code quality, reliability and maintainability:

 ### 1. Unit Tests
 - Focus on **individual components** or classes in isolation.